ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The requested access is the union of all elements of the array, including both objects and reference strings.

-In order to facilitate the use of both object and reference strings to access the same kind of APIs, the API designer

 # Discovery {#discovery}